UnionInternationalCheminsdeFer/OSDM/spec/models.md

 ### Booking

-The booking represents the local (to the OSDM provider) booking for the offers that have been selected.
+The booking represents the offers that have been selected and turned into a booking on request to the provider of the offers.
 It contains a set of sub resources, most of which were encountered in the offer stage. but also adds a few specific attributes and information, the most important undoubtedly being the booking status (see for the state model below).
 The booking will indeed evolve over time based on API